yalelibrary/ladybird-schema/README.md

-# ladybird schema
+# Pamoja Schema

-This repo contains the "pamoja" schema for "Ladybird 2".
-The repo is maintained for reference.
+This repo contains the SqlServer "pamoja" schema for "Ladybird 2".
+The repo exists as reference only.